 Generally, medicines prescribed in Australia must be assessed by the Australian Government’s Therapeutic Goods Administration (TGA) for quality, safety and efficacy, and registered on the Australian Register of Therapeutic Goods (ARTG).
-They must be legally produced, meaning the product will be either supplied by wholesale and/or imported from a legal supply source overseas according to the Customs (Prohibited Imports) Regulations 1956, or, in due course, lawfully produced and manufactured in Australia under the amended Narcotic Drugs Act 1967.
+They must be legally produced, meaning the product will be either supplied by wholesale and/or imported from a legal supply source overseas according to the Customs (Prohibited Imports) Regulations 1956, or lawfully produced and manufactured in Australia under the Narcotic Drugs Act 1967 (Cth).

 Formally registered cannabis medicines

-There are four cannabis medicines that have been formally assessed for quality, safety and efficacy, either in Australia or by an overseas medicines regulator.
-These include the following:
+Four cannabis medicines have been formally assessed for quality, safety and efficacy, either in Australia or by an overseas medicines regulator.

-- Sativex® (nabiximols) is registered in Australia by the TGA on the ARTG for the treatment of moderate to severe spasticity associated with multiple sclerosis.
-It is the only cannabis medicine currently registered in Australia on the ARTG.
+- Sativex® (nabiximols) for treatment of moderate to severe spasticity associated with multiple sclerosis.

-- Cesamet® (nabilone) is synthetically manufactured and registered in the US by the FDA for the management of chemotherapyinduced nausea and vomiting.
+- Cesamet® (nabilone) for management of chemotherapy-induced nausea and vomiting.